-Welcome to the Read For Pixels “Meet The Authors” section where you can learn more about the award-winning bestselling authors who who will be taking part in the 6th annual International Women’s Day Edition of the 2020 Read For Pixels campaign.
+Welcome to the Read For Pixels “Meet The Authors” section where you can learn more about the award-winning bestselling authors who will be taking part in the 8th annual Fall Edition (2021) of the Read For Pixels campaign.

 They support the cause to end violence against women.
 Do you?

 It’s time to stop violence against women.
 Together.

 ARKADY MARTINE is a speculative fiction writer and, as Dr. AnnaLinden Weller, a historian of the Byzantine Empire and a city planner.
 Under both names she writes about border politics, narrative and rhetoric, risk communication, and the edges of the world.
 She is currently a policy advisor for the New Mexico Energy, Minerals, and Natural Resources Department, where she works on climate change mitigation, energy grid modernization, and resiliency planning.
 Her debut novel, A Memory Called Empire, won the 2020 Hugo Award for Best Novel.
 Arkady grew up in New York City, and after some time in Turkey, Canada, Sweden, and Baltimore, lives in New Mexico with her wife, the author Vivian Shaw.

 Arkady will be doing a live reading and Q&A for her Read for Pixels YouTube Session at 6.00pm PT, on September 5th, 2021 (Sunday).

 BRIAN MCCLELLAN is an American epic fantasy author from Cleveland, Ohio.
 Brian’s novels include the Powder Mage Trilogy, Gods of Blood and Powder, and the Valkyrie Collections.
 Brian now lives on the side of a mountain in Utah with his wife, Michele, where he writes books and nurses a crippling video game addiction.